 Monitoring of the Woman and Fetus During Pregnancy

-- Plasma HIV RNA levels of pregnant women with HIV should be monitored at the initial antenatal visit (AI); 2 to 4 weeks after initiating (or changing) antiretroviral (ARV) drug regimens (BI); monthly until RNA levels are undetectable (BIII); and then at least every 3 months during pregnancy (BIII).
-HIV RNA levels also should be assessed at approximately 34 to 36 weeks’ gestation to inform decisions about mode of delivery (see Transmission and Mode of Delivery) and to inform decisions about optimal treatment for the newborn (see Antiretroviral Management of Newborns) (AIII).
+- Plasma HIV RNA levels of pregnant women with HIV should be monitored at the initial antenatal visit (AI), 2 to 4 weeks after initiating (or changing) an antiretroviral (ARV) drug regimen (BI), monthly until RNA levels are undetectable (BIII), and then at least every 3 months during pregnancy (BIII).
+HIV RNA levels also should be assessed at approximately 34 to 36 weeks’ gestation to inform decisions about mode of delivery (see Transmission and Mode of Delivery) and to inform decisions about optimal management for the newborn (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or HIV Infection) (AIII).

 - Initiating ART in ARV-naive pregnant women who have not been previously tested for ARV resistance (AII);

 - Initiating ART in ARV-experienced pregnant women (AIII); or

 - Modifying ART regimens for women who become pregnant while receiving ARV drugs or women who have suboptimal virologic response to ARV drugs that were started during pregnancy (AII).

 - ART should be initiated in pregnant women prior to receiving results of ARV-resistance tests.
 ART should be modified, if necessary, based on the results of the resistance assay (BIII).

 - Laboratory testing for monitoring of complications of ARV drugs during pregnancy should be based on what is known about the adverse effects of the drugs a woman is receiving (AIII).